Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/firewall.rst

         ...
         acl:
             external_inbound_acl:
+                21: # position 19 on ACL list
+                    action: DENY  # deny packets that
+                    src_port: POSTGRES_SERVER   # are emitted from the POSTGRES_SERVER port
+                    dst_port: POSTGRES_SERVER   # are going towards an POSTGRES_SERVER port
                 22: # position 22 on ACL list
                     action: PERMIT  # allow packets that
                     src_port: ARP   # are emitted from the ARP port